zimicjs/zimic/README.md

   baseURL: 'http://localhost:3000',
 });

-// any GET requests to http://localhost:3000/users will match this tracker... const listTracker = interceptor.get('/users')
+// any GET requests to http://localhost:3000/users will be intercepted and returned with the given response const listTracker = interceptor.get('/users').respond({

-// ...and return with the following response listTracker.respond({
   status: 200
-  body: [{ id: 1, name: 'Diego' }],
+  body: [{ username: 'diego-aquino' }],
 });
 ```